torbjorns/cs50-web/projects/project1/wiki/entries/R.md

 # R
-This is a language for data science
+A language for data science.